 Participants will receive a special Constitution Day t-shirt and a pocket-sized Constitution.

 The presentation is a conversation with four of the Constitution’s authors—Ben Franklin, Alexander Hamilton, Charles Pinckney and James Madison.
-These Founders will be portrayed, respectively, by IUP political science professors David Chambers, Steven Jackson, and Mac Fiddner, and by history professor Joe Mannard.
+These Founders will be portrayed by IUP faculty members.

 The discussion is designed to provide insight to the authors’ thoughts when they wrote the U.S. Constitution, as well as how they might view contemporary constitutional challenges.
 Audience participation and questions are encouraged.